mzur/kirby-uniform/docs/actions/actions.md

 Each action must implement a `perform` method.
 In the method you do something with the form data.
 In case anything fails you can call the `fail` method.
 If an action fails the form will immediately redirect the request and display the form with an error message.
 The `fail` method takes two optional arguments:

 - `$message`: An error message to display to the user.
-Default is "{action class} failed".
+Default is "{action class} failed.".
 - `$key`: A key to store the error message to.
 This can be a form field name if the error message should be displayed for a specific field only.
 Default is the class name of the action.

 An action class has access to the following properties: